lmaonator/komga-sync/docs/README.md

 Install a userscript manager, I recommend the open-source [Violentmonkey](https://violentmonkey.github.io/) extension.

-Install the script by navigating to: <https://github.com/lmaonator/komga-sync/raw/main/komga-sync.user.js>
+Install the script by navigating to: <https://lmaonator.github.io/komga-sync/komga-sync.user.js>

-Set the URL for your custom Komga instance if the default @match rules don't already work:
+Set the URL for your custom Komga instance if the default @match rules don't already work.
+The following steps avoid editing the script source and persist after updates:

-- In Violentmonkey, click `</>` next to `komga-sync` to edit the script.
+- In Violentmonkey, click `</>` next to `komga-sync` to open the script editor.
 - At the top click on the `Settings` tab.
 - On the right side add your URL under `@match rules`, for example: `https://example.com/manga/*`